 Read Product Labels

 The first step to choosing a safer sunscreen is to always read product labels.
 Manufacturers use clever and misleading claims to sell products.
 Don’t be fooled by savvy sunscreen marketing.
-Avoid chemical sunscreen ingredients.
-Common ingredients that are harmful to your health include oxybenzone, avobenzone, methoxycinnamate, PABA, retinol, and retinal palmitate.
+Avoid chemical ingredients such as oxybenzone, avobenzone, methoxycinnamate, PABA, retinol, and retinal palmitate.
 These chemicals are linked to skin damage, hormone imbalances, and even cancer.
 Also, avoid spray sunscreens as they don’t coat the skin evenly and they contain harmful inhalants.
 Opt for lotions instead of sprays.
 Another gimmick is a super high SPF.
 Most SPF protection tops out at 30-50 SPF, so disregard any marketing ploys that promise a higher SPF.

 Naturally Protect Yourself From The Sun — Tip #4

 Select Mineral Sunscreen